UK Airline Carry-On Size Comparison 2026: Full Breakdown

 55–56 x 40–45 x 20–25 cm is the overhead bin size that works across Ryanair Priority, easyJet Large Cabin Bag, Jet2 free overhead, TUI free overhead, and BA free overhead.
 Getting it into the overhead on budget airlines requires paying extra.

-Practical by travel pattern:
+By travel pattern:

 Hard-Shell vs Soft: Which Is Better for Getting Through?

 For budget airline travel, soft bags are safer.
-Here’s why:
+Here’s why.

 A hard-shell suitcase labelled as “40 x 30 x 20 cm” often measures 41–42 x 31 x 21 cm in practice once you account for the moulded casing, hinges, and wheel housings.
 At Ryanair’s or Wizz Air’s metal sizer, that extra centimetre fails.